Crypto Taxes in Hong Kong 2026 – No CGT, But Trading Income Rules Apply

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →Hong Kong does not levy a capital gains tax.
-For passive investors who hold cryptocurrency as a long-term investment, profits from selling crypto are generally tax-free.
-This is one of the primary reasons Hong Kong attracts crypto investors and businesses from around the world.
+Start for free →Hong Kong genuinely has no capital gains tax.
+For passive investors holding cryptocurrency as a long-term investment, profits from selling are generally tax-free.
+That’s not a loophole or a grey area – it’s the design of Hong Kong’s tax system.
+It’s a major reason why Hong Kong has attracted serious crypto capital and crypto businesses from around the world.

 Trading Income Is Taxable